 Use this resource to answer the questions that follow.

-2. What is the structure of Neptune?
+- What is the probably origin of Neptune's rings?

 - Why do we know so little about Neptune?